robertmartin8/ReasonableDeviations/_notes/oop.md

 - only support type inheritance
 - have no state
-- only have abstract methods (public by default) except for the next point
+- only have abstract methods (public by default) which must be overridden
-- possibly have **default methods** which provide a default implementation
+- (actually may have **default methods** which provide a default implementation)

 They are represented on UML with a `<<interface>>` label, and are generally named as adjectives.